 Satay chicken stir fry is best served with steamed jasmine rice or long grain rice to soak up that rich, nutty sauce.
 It also pairs beautifully with egg fried rice if you want a full takeaway-style meal at home.

 Thick rice noodles are another great option.
 Toss them straight through the sauce so they absorb all the flavour.
 For something lighter, serve alongside simple stir fried greens such as bok choy or snow peas.
+Finish with sliced spring onion or a sprinkle of roasted peanuts for extra texture.

 Can I use a different satay sauce instead of Jimmy’s?